Do you teach kids the Apostle’s Creed in your home?

 This was not the attitude of Christ’s Apostles.
 The Apostles did not just write sacred Scripture; they also summarized essentials of the gospel in creeds.
 Examples include 1 Corinthians 15:3-8, 1 Timothy 3:16, and Philippians 2:6-11.
 Even the central confession of faith, “Jesus is Lord” (Romans 10:9), is a type of creed.

 The Apostles taught the church to be confessional: to provide believers with formal, verbal summaries of the faith.
-The Apostles’ Creed continues that tradition.
+When we teach kids the Apostles’ Creed, it continues that tradition.

 2. The Creed connects our children to their Christian heritage.